 - adobo, preferably with culantro and achiote, you can find this in the spice section of your grocery store

 - 1 teaspoon pepper

 - vegetable oil, just enough to rub all over the turkey, coating well

-- Place in the refrigerator until your roasting day.
+- Cover turkey with plastic wrap and place in the refrigerator until your roasting day, preferably 2-3 days.

-- Take the turkey our of the refrigerator and hour or two before roasting so it will come to room temperature.
+- Take the turkey out of the refrigerator an hour or two before roasting for it to come to room temperature.

 - Preheat oven to 325°.

-- If you’re going to stuff your turkey now is the time.
+- Remove and discard plastic wrap.
+If you’re going to stuff your turkey now is the time.

 - Coat the entire turkey with the vegetable oil.